List of The Dumping Ground characters: Luke Jackson

+Shannay Kelly

+Shannay Kelly, portrayed by Holly Quin-Ankrah, made her first appearance on 11 January 2013 in series 1 of The Dumping Ground during the episode "Baby".
+She is the girlfriend of Steve Kettle, and the mother of Jonah.
+Steve's daughter Lily (Jessie Williams) was unhappy about her moving in, especially after finding.
+Out Shannay was bringing her pet cat, Wilbur, to live with them too.
+So she went to The Dumping Ground.
+Steve visits to talk to Lily with Shannay and an angry Lily tells Steve and Shannay to have the new baby adopted.
+Lily feels guilty when Shannay goes into labour, but is happy when she learns that she has a brother.
+When Lily returns home, Steve is upset as Shannay has left, however, Lily persuades Shannay to give things a chance.
+Lily organises an unsupervised sleepover with Carmen (Amy-Leigh Hickman) and Tee (Mia McKenna-Bruce) by persuading her parents to let her stay at The Dumping Ground when they visit Shannay's sister.

+In series 2, Shannay's sister gives her and Steve the opportunity to run her cafe down in Brighton and live in the flat above.
+They accept and move down there, taking Lily, Jonah, Shadow & Wilbur with them.
+This ultimately led to Lily's future career, opening her own cafe (The Kettle Stand) and starting her own business.

 Jimmy Wharton

 Jimmy Wharton, portrayed by Mark Theodore, made his first appearance on 10 January 2014 in series 2 of The Dumping Ground during the episode "Quitters - Booting Up: Part 2".

 Jimmy is the father of Bailey (Kasey McKellar).
 When Jimmy attempts to take Bailey from The Dumping Ground, Mike (Connor Byrne) and May-Li Wang (Stacy Liu) inform Jimmy that they are legally responsible for Bailey.
 Inside, Mike and May-Li tell Jimmy he'll have to contact Social Services about getting Bailey back, but Jimmy devastates Bailey when he says that he wasn't expecting to get Bailey back straight away.
-Bailey runs away to his dad and they go to a football match, however, Jimmy is chucked out of the match by a police officer (Jon Regan).
-So he doesn't get in trouble, when Jody (Kia Pegg) mentions to the police officer that Jimmy abducted his kid, Jimmy lies that he doesn't have a child, hurting Bailey.
-Jimmy arrives at The Dumping Ground when he finds out Bailey has seen his mother, Alison and Jimmy and Bailey both find Alison gone from The Dumping Ground.
-When they find her, Jimmy reveals that Alison is not his mum, but her friend Briony.
+Bailey runs away to his father and they attend a football match, however, Jimmy is chucked out of the match by a police officer (Jon Regan).
+So he doesn't get in trouble, when Jody (Kia Pegg) mentions to the police officer that Jimmy abducted his son, Jimmy lies that he doesn't have a child, hurting Bailey.
+Jimmy arrives at The Dumping Ground when he discovers Bailey has seen his mother, Alison and Jimmy and Bailey both find Alison gone from The Dumping Ground.
+When they find her, Jimmy reveals that Alison is not his mother, but her friend Briony.
 Bailey later makes amends with Jimmy.